simospsaraftis/informatics-and-computer-engineering-thesis/README.md

 ### Dataset Used for Classification Task

-For this thesis the dataset created by [1] was employed.
+For the training of the models the dataset created by [1] was employed.
 It can be downloaded from here: [COVID-CT-MD: COVID-19 Computed Tomography (CT) Scan Dataset Applicable in Machine Learning and Deep Learning](https://figshare.com/collections/COVID-CT-MD_COVID-19_Computed_Tomography_CT_Scan_Dataset_Applicable_in_Machine_Learning_and_Deep_Learning/5129081)

 The dataset should be added here:

+- `clasification/data/training/covid` Add CT scans corresponding to patients with COVID-19.
+- `clasification/data/training/normal` Add CT scans corresponding to healthy individuals.
+- `clasification/data/training/pneu` Add CT scans corresponding to patients with Viral Pneumonia caused by other viruses.
+</br></br>

+For the evaluation of the models the dataset created by [2] was employed.

+The dataset should be added here:

-- `clasification/data/covid` Add CT scans corresponding to patients with COVID-19.
+- `clasification/data/evaluation/covid` Add CT scans corresponding to patients with COVID-19.
-- `clasification/data/normal` Add CT scans corresponding to healthy individuals.
+- `clasification/data/evaluation/normal` Add CT scans corresponding to healthy individuals.
-- `clasification/data/pneu` Add CT scans corresponding to patients with Viral Pneumonia caused by other viruses.
+- `clasification/data/evaluation/pneu` Add CT scans corresponding to patients with Viral Pneumonia caused by other viruses.
 </br></br>

 ## Segmentation Task